-COURSE DESCRIPTION
+COURSE DESCRIPTION:

-This course examines psychological theories and research concerned with learning, development, motivation, individual differences, and assessment in school settings.
+This course examines psychological theories and research concerned with human development, learning, and motivation; and with individual differences and effective teaching.
 Students will attend two 1-hour lectures and one 1-hour tutorial each week during the thirteen weeks of instruction.

-ASSIGNMENTS
+ASSIGNMENTS: